 Still, I was tempted to give an outdoor run a try, and after my wife came back from her second one of the year and talked about how great it was to be outside, and just be able to go, I figured I'd give a small outdoor run a chance.

 I knew it would only be a short run, around the neighborhood, but figured why not get out and try.

 It ended up being a giant mess.
 I came back and spent almost half an hour coughing and panting and just miserable, before I finally recovered.

 So where did I go wrong?
 Everywhere!

-- – I was getting stuff ready to take out the garbage and decided right then and there that I’d go for a run.
-I didn’t change.
-I did minimal stretching.
-I didn’t have any sort of mental prep time.
+- I was hasty – I was getting stuff ready to take out the garbage and decided right then and there that I'd go for a run.
+I didn't change.
+Nor did I stretch.
+And, I didn't have any sort of mental prep time.
 It was literally less than five minutes between the time I decided to go and when I was off.
-It just didn’t work.
+The whole thing was destined to fail.

 - It was cold – When I'm inside, it's a controlled temp, probably around 70 degrees.
 This works.
 It was probably only about 40-45 degrees out.
 My body just wasn't ready for that.

-- I had a cold – I’ve been battling a small chest cold.
-Near the end of the day, I start coughing a little more and then a little more than that.
-Trying to run while breathing in the cold air at a rapid rate sent my cough to overdrive.
+- I had a cold – I've been battling a small chest cold.
+Trying to run while congested in cold weather was an awful idea.